 - No application for NOC shall be entertained without referral letters from the statutory authority

 - The referral letter shall contain verification on the quantum of water for the industry/project with a detailed break up of groundwater consumption, recycle & reuse of the wastewater so that the wastage of the precious resource can be avoided.
 In case this is not given by the referral authority, the applicant should obtain a letter from the Industries Department/ Project Sanctioning Authority/ local municipal authority in urban areas on the same line

 - No permission would be required for withdrawal of groundwater from any area if withdrawal is done through non-energized means

 - The mandatory clause on rainwater harvesting may be relaxed in case of waterlogged/shallow water level (< 5 m bgl during post-monsoon or as per state policy) areas

-- Abstraction structure should be located inside the premises of the project property
+- The abstraction structure should be located inside the premises of the project property

-- Erection of signboard at the time of construction near the well with the following details:-
+- Erection of the signboard at the time of construction near the well with the following details:-

-Complete address of the drilling agency at the time of construction/ rehabilitation of the well.
+Complete the address of the drilling agency at the time of construction/ rehabilitation of the well.

 Complete address of the user agency/ owner of the well